Meteor-Community-Packages/meteor-link-accounts/README.md

 A Meteor package designed to links social network accounts without any hassles.

 ##Goals
-* Link additional social network accounts to our Meteor app.
+* Link additional social network accounts.
-* Don't want to modify any Meteor core packages.
+* Don't modify any Meteor core packages.
-* Don't want to do any additional works.
 * Don't force users to add additional Meteor packages that they are not going to use.

-##Useage
+##Usage
 Call Meteor.linkWith[ServiceName] in place instead of loginWith

-##Notes:
+##Design:
 1. Piggyback on existing Meteor oauth login system.

-2. Does not link password account.

-3. We don't allow link without current user in Meteor app.
+Use login handler.

-4. We do not allow link different account from same service.
-For example, you could not login the application with 2 different github accounts.
+2. We do not allow link different account from same service for now.
+For example, you could not link with 2 different github accounts.

-5. Save the linked service info on user.services, instead of creating new field on user object.
-This allow user logins the application from either services.
+3. Save the linked service info on user.services, instead of creating new field on user object.
+This allow user logins the application from linked services.

 ##License
 MIT